MaayanPeleg/HotelDB-API/README.md

 # Hotel Database API using Flask And Mysql Connector

 This project is an API for use with an abstract database that i created for use in a hotel.
-The ERD for this database is hown below:
+The ERD for this database is shown below:
 ![alt text](https://i.imgur.com/NsGGJo6.png)

 To run the server in a dev environment, (NEVER IN PROD!) use: